 When The Marsh Law Firm takes on your case, we help you get proper medical care and handle your medical bills while you’re waiting for a settlement or court award.

 Never doubt that attorney Marsh intends to recover you the most compensation possible, and not only for your physical injuries.
 The law also allows recovery for things like mental anguish and emotional distress in certain cases.

-When you’ve been hurt or lost a loved one in a crash, you may be compensated for:
+When you’ve been hurt or lost a loved one in a crash with an uninsured or underinsured driver, you may be compensated for: